whittlbc/supercreate/README.md

 Current use:

-(0) To create a new project and GH repo with the same name:
+  - To create a new project and GH repo with the same name:

     $ bash supercreate projectName 0

-(1) To do everything in (0) above, but also create a new Node-Express project and tie it to a new Heroku Node server
+  - To do everything in action 0, but also create a new Node-Express project and then tie it to a new Heroku Node server

     $ bash supercreate projectName 1

 License: MIT